Relativism: Is the Catholic Church's Position that Jesus is the Only Way, intolerant?

 I have a blind friend.
 He didn't believe there was a car coming down the street.
 That was his Truth and he believed it.
 He was wrong.
 The car hit him and broke his leg.

 The above happened to my blind friend.
-In my testimony (Hugh) about the New Age, I talk a bit about relativism.
+In my testimony (David) about the New Age, I talk a bit about relativism.
 We would like to flesh that out a bit.
 Today, we no longer talk about “absolute Truth,” everything is relative.
 So the New Age talks about “Truths.”
 It is more about preference.
 What one person believes is as important as what someone else believes regardless of whether it is true or not.
 Modern society has abandoned “truth,” in favour of “preference.”
 This is one of the “gifts” that the “New Age” has given us.
 Society has determined that this is equality.
 We call it “tolerance.”

 I thought I was practicing religious tolerance because I was drawing from many religions.
 We now believe it was religious indifference - except of course when it came to traditional Christianity - then I was intolerant!